CTA NATIONAL UPDATE: Corporate Transparency Act Suspended for Domestic Reporting Companies

 CAI’s other lobbying and advocacy efforts continue on Capitol Hill seeking both a one-year delay of implementation of the CTA’s reporting requirements and an exemption for community associations.
 The lawsuit itself is continuing to go through the legal process even as the preliminary injunction decision is being appealed.

-CTA Advocacy and Legislative Efforts
+CTA Federal Advocacy and Legislative Efforts

 Act Now!
 Ask your Members of Congress to Delay the CTA!